Lucas-C/dotfiles_and_notes/coursera/making_better_group_decisions.md

 ### 7-6: The Selfridge-Conway Procedure (8:47)

-=> envy-free but not paredo-efficient & not equitable
+=> envy-free but not Pareto-efficient & not equitable